Where to Live in Atlanta if You Want to Use MARTA

 Buckhead: the home of Elton John, extravagant houses, modern high-rises, and luxury shopping.
 (Although you can also find a lot of housing, both condos and tree-lined single-family homes, on the lower end of the price spectrum.)
 It’s the Upper East Side of Atlanta.

 There are a few different MARTA stations serving Buckhead.
 The Buckhead Station is located on the red rail line at 3360 Peachtree Road.
 Within walking distance of this station are two major malls with a mix of upscale and more accessible stores: Lenox Mall and Phipps Plaza, the latter sporting a cushy movie theater.
 Also within walking distance of this station is the Atlanta Tech Village as well as many hotels and restaurants.

-The City of Decatur, with its own government and school system, is just a short drive from Downtown Atlanta and inside the I-285 city perimeter, serving as the middle-ground between city living and the suburbs.
-It has the best of the suburbs—a highly rated school district (plus Agnes Scott College and Emory University close by), a pleasant atmosphere, and a charming downtown—while also being convenient to Atlanta’s city center and public transit.
+The City of Decatur is just a short drive from Downtown Atlanta and inside the I-285 city perimeter, serving as the middle-ground between city living and the suburbs.
+It has the best of the suburbs—a highly rated school district (plus Agnes Scott College and Emory University close by), a pleasant atmosphere, and a charming downtown—while also being near Atlanta’s city center and public transit.

 The Decatur MARTA station is on the blue line, located at 400 Church St. in Downtown Decatur.
 The Decatur MARTA station is about a 13-minute ride to the Downtown Five Points station and 30-45 minutes from the airport station.

 Downtown Decatur is very walkable with lots of dining and shopping options, as well as Decatur Square where neighborhood festivals are held throughout the year.
 Some of Atlanta’s top restaurants are in Downtown Decatur including Leon’s Full Service, Kimball House, Chai Pani, and White Bull.
 There’s also a weekly farmers market on Saturdays.